touir1/Algorithms-Data-Structures-Cheat-sheet/README.md

 ***Todo list:***

 - [ ] Add a documentation for LinkedList (used in problem 11988 uva): doing
+- [ ] Add a documentation for Stack
 - [ ] Add and explain BubbleSort algorithm
 - [ ] Add and explain SelectionSort algorithm
 - [ ] Add and explain InsertionSort algorithm